CrazyVideoGamez/todo/README.md

 # todo
-A website that keeps track of to-do, in-progress, and finished
+A website that keeps track of to do, in progress, and finished tasks